-Bad news.
-They said that it had to have crawled into a compartment under my seat.
+They told me that it had to have crawled into a compartment under my seat.
+That was not good!
 They said they would spray bug spray.
-I was not that thrilled about the bug spray (I look at bug spray as poison and now there was a centiped and poison in my car) but I was desperate.
+I was not that thrilled about the bug spray but I was desperate.
 They assured me that the combination of the bug spray and the heat would kill the centipede.
 I was not buying it.
-I have had experience with centipedes from my old school, which was located near a former sugar cane field (where centipedes love to hang out).
+I have had experience with centipedes from my old school.
 The centipedes invaded our classrooms on a regular basis there.
 They are the most difficult creatures to kill.
 Bug spray was never effective.
-Luckily I had an assistant that was up for the kill.
-Each time we found a centipede in our class, I would scream, grab my kids, and move as far away from the centipede as possible.
+Luckily I had an assistant at that school who was always up for the kill.
+Each time we found a centipede in our class, I would scream, grab my kids, and move as far away from the centipede as possible while she would kill it.
 Basically I was no help at all.

-Anyways, back to my centipede.
-I went back into the office to sign in for the day.
+So, I went back into the office to sign in for the day.
 I saw my walking buddy and told her that my worst nightmare had just happened and then told her about the centipede.
-She said that would be her worst nightmare also.
+She said that would be her worst nightmare also!
 Centipedes in Hawaii are not those little worm like creatures with a lot of legs.
 They are HUGE and thick and long and so so creepy.
-I would rather have a mouse in my house or car or even the creepiest spider or other type of bug in my house or car than to have a centipede.
+I would rather have a mouse in my house or car or even the creepiest spider or other type of bug in my car than to have a centipede.
 Most people that get bit by a centipede end up going to the ER because the pain from the bite is so severe.
-I was going to post a photo of a centipede similar to my visitor but they are just too creepy.

-When we went out to play on the slides about 10:30 in the morning, I went over to my car to check out the situation.
+I was able to go back out to my car around 10:30 to check out the situation.
 I opened the back door hoping to see a dead centipede.
 Instead, there it was, wiggling around, by the edge of the door.
 Once again I had nothing with me to catch it.
 I stupidly tried to get it out with my keys.
 Back it went under the rubber thing by the seat.
 I started to freak out even more.
 What if it stayed in the compartment and we never found it?
 I was seriously planning my overnight stay.

 I couldn't concentrate on anything else.
 At lunchtime, I went to the office and asked if anyone had any chopsticks.
 With chopsticks and a plastic fork in hand, I bravely went back to my car and started to poke around by the rubber thing.
 I saw some legs wiggling.
 I let out a loud scream, held my breath, and somehow was able to get that centipede out of my car.
 I quickly jumped in the front seat, started my engine, and drove my car to the opposite side of the parking lot.
 My heart was racing.
 I was so relieved but still shaken up.
 I went back into the office to tell everyone how I got the centipede out of my car.
 My walking buddy asked me if I saw the second one.
 She said they usually came in twos!

 Out of sight out of mind was my policy.
-I had to believe that there were no more centipedes in my car in order to continue on with the rest of my day.
-The creepy thing is that most likely the centipede hitched a ride from my house this morning.
-I drove all the way to work with it in my car crawling around.
+I had to believe that there were no more centipedes in my car.
+The creepy thing is that most likely I drove all the way to work with the centipede in my car crawling around.
 Ewwwww!!!
 I hate centipedes!!!